jn64/Cemu-rpm/README.md

 Summary:

-- I have a working non-vcpkg rpm of Cemu for Fedora 37
+- This is a working package of [Cemu](https://github.com/cemu-project/Cemu) for Fedora 37
 - The process to build it involves fucking with the mock chroot to patch one file in `/usr` (???)

 What this means: